aeschi/zem_installation/final_documentation.md

 #### Boid_System

 The boid system we implemented is based on the pseudocode from http://www.kfish.org/boids/pseudocode.html.
 Which is an explanation of standard algorithm as described by Reynolds.
-The System follows following 5 rules.
+The system follows following 5 rules.

 The Boids Rules
 - Rule 1: Cohesion - boids try to fly towards the centre of mass of neighbouring boids.